coderefinery/installation/content/editors.md

 on how to conntect it to Git.
 ```

-This command will configure git to start VSCode as its editor.
+This command will configure git to start VS Code as its editor.
 (This
-will happen automatically if you select the VSCode option when
+will happen automatically if you select the VS Code option when
 installing Git for Windows.)

 ```console